Arithmetic Obfuscation

 When to use it?

-For instance, when we compile this function in which the xor operation is considered sensitive,
+For instance, consider the compilation of this function in which the xor operation is considered sensitive:

 void encode(uint8_t* data, size_t len) {